-STUDENT LEARNING ASSESSMENT COURSE-LEVEL REPORT4
+STUDENT LEARNING ASSESSMENT COURSE-LEVEL REPORT

 Course Number

 Course Title

 Faculty Name

 Date

+I able 1

-Outcomes: What are the expected student learning course outcomes that were not met?
-Assessment Methods/Measures/Tools: How and when was the data collected on whether these outcomes were met?
-What students were assessed?
+Outcomes: List the one student learning outcome/ course objective that was not met.
+Meth How a colled essment ods/Measures/Tools: and when was the data cted on whether this outcome net?
+What students were ssed?
 Performance Goals/Benchmarks: How well should students be able to do on the assessment?
 Assessment Results and Data Interpretations: What does the data show?
 Action Plan: What specific changes will be made based on these assessment results and data interpretations?
 How will you follow-up to measure improvement?
+What, if any, financial or additional resources will be required to achieve your Action Plan?
 The Action Plan should be specific, measureable, attainable, realistic, and timely (SMART).